denten-books/plain-text/main.md

 Deeper metaphysical dread about computation, that should be understood historically (where Lennon gets it right).
 You are not a gadget.

+Yet, to make the subjective experience strange again is to look at it through the eyes of a stranger.
+Makhail Bakhtin writes (in what I think is a previously untranslated passage):

+> It is not I who looks out from the inside, but I look at myself with the eyes of the world, strange eyes; I am possessed by another.
+There is no integrity of internal and external here.
+To glimpse my own preocular image.
+The naive confluence of self and the other in the mirror image.
+The surplus of the other.
+There is no point of view outside of myself; I cannot access my own internal image.
+From my eyes stare a stranger's eyes [@"The Man by the Mirror," Mikhail Bakhtin]

 ## Tech Appendix